stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 had anything to say except old Grey Eagle, a Wichita chieftain whose more than a century of age put him above common fears.
 He alone deigned to grunt some advice.

-  &ldquo;You let um &rsquo;lone, white man.
-No good&mdash;those people.
+   "You let um 'lone, white man.
+No good--those people.
 All under here, all under there, them old ones.
 Yig, big father of snakes, he there.
 Yig is Yig.
 Tir&aacute;wa, big father of men, he there.
 Tir&aacute;wa is Tir&aacute;wa.
 No die.
 No get old.
 Just same like air.
 Just live and wait.
 One time they come out here, live and fight.
 Build um dirt tepee.
-Bring up gold&mdash;they got plenty.
+Bring up gold--they got plenty.
 Go off and make new lodges.
 Me them.
 You them.
 Then big waters come.
 All change.
 Nobody come out, let nobody in.
 Get in, no get out.
-You let um &rsquo;lone, you have no bad medicine.
+You let um 'lone, you have no bad medicine.
 Red man know, he no get catch.
 White man meddle, he no come back.
-Keep &rsquo;way little hills.
+Keep 'way little hills.
 No good.
-Grey Eagle say this.&rdquo;
+Grey Eagle say this. "

-  If Joe Norton and Rance Wheelock had taken the old chief&rsquo;s advice, they would probably be here today; but they didn&rsquo;t.
+  If Joe Norton and Rance Wheelock had taken the old chief's advice, they would probably be here today; but they didn't.
 They were great readers and materialists, and feared nothing in heaven or earth; and they thought that some Indian fiends had a secret headquarters inside the mound.
 They had been to the mound before, and now they went again to avenge old Capt.
-Lawton&mdash;boasting that they&rsquo;d do it if they had to tear the mound down altogether.
+Lawton--boasting that they'd do it if they had to tear the mound down altogether.
 Clyde Compton watched them with a pair of prism binoculars and saw them round the base of the sinister hill.
 Evidently they meant to survey their territory very gradually and minutely.
 Minutes passed, and they did not reappear.
 Nor were they ever seen again.